njszym/GAOPAW/README.md

 Run dakota in working directory using dakota.in file

-Reads in functions from analysis.py to perform evaluate population
+Reads in functions from analysis.py to evaluate population